 Microsoft Teams App ID: Navigate to dev.teams.microsoft.com.
 Click Apps -> Basic information.
 Copy the value under App ID.

-Microsoft Tenant ID: Navigate to aad.portal.azure.com, and under your tenant, click App registrations.
+Microsoft Tenant ID: Navigate to aad.portal.azure.com, and under your tenant, click App Registrations.
 Click the app for your Torq bot and copy the value for the Directory (tenant) ID.

 Click Add.